Population health management expert says health care is trending away from hospitals and into homes, communities

 Interprofessional Health Sciences Campus

 The IHS campus creates a forward-thinking approach to healthcare education, bringing together future doctors, nurses and health professionals in the fields of medicine, nursing, physical therapy, physician assistant, occupational therapy, athletic training and speech language pathology.
 This innovative team-based training reflects the future of healthcare delivery; Seton Hall is one of only a few universities using this model.
 This new approach will vastly improve cooperation and communication among health professionals and greatly strengthen patient care.

 Seton Hall’s partnership with Hackensack Meridian Health’s extensive hospital network offers premiere access to clinical teaching sites for students in all of our healthcare programs.

-The Seton Hall and Hackensack Meridian Health partnership is the only private school of medicine in the state of New Jersey and is one of only five schools of medicine affiliated with a Catholic university in the nation.
+The Seton Hall and Hackensack Meridian Health partnership was the only private school of medicine in the state of New Jersey and was one of only five schools of medicine affiliated with a Catholic university in the nation.